-(1) The obligor may assert against the assignee all defences which the obligor could assert against the assignor.

-(2) The obligor may exercise against the assignee any right of set-off available to the obligor against the assignor up to the time notice of assignment was received.
+- (1) The obligor may assert against the assignee all defences that the obligor could assert against the assignor. - (2) The obligor may exercise against the assignee any right of set-off available to the obligor against the assignor up to the time notice of assignment was received.

-(Rights related to the claim assigned)
+(Rights related to the right assigned)

-Assignment of a right transfers to the assignee:
+The assignment of a right transfers to the assignee:

-- (a) all the assignor's rights to payment or other performance under the contract in respect of the rights assigned, and - (b) all rights securing performance of the rights assigned.
+- (a) all the assignor's rights to payment or other performance under the contract in respect of the right assigned, and - (b) all rights securing performance of the right assigned.